Nathan Rourke: BC Lions (second stint)

+2024

 On August 13, 2024, it was announced that Rourke had re-signed with the Lions to a three-year contract.
 With the incumbent starter, Vernon Adams, sidelined with a knee injury, Rourke was named the team's starter for their week 11 game against the Winnipeg Blue Bombers, just five days after his signing.
 With the Blue Bombers having smothered the Lions 25–0 two weeks earlier, they again showed dominance against the Lions, winning 20–11.
 Rourke completed eight of 25 pass attempts for 126 yards and two interceptions in his return to the Lions.
 The Lions lost their fourth game in a row in Rourke's second start as he completed 21 of 34 passes for 234 and one interception in the loss to the Ottawa Redblacks.
 The Victoria native next started in the first CFL regular season game played in Victoria where he had a 70% completion rate with 325 passing yards, three touchdown passes, one interception, and one rushing touchdown in a dominant 38–12 victory over the Redblacks.
 While Adams returned to practice in the following week, Rourke again started for the Lions, winning a second consecutive game and passing again for over 300 yards.

 In the next game, against the Toronto Argonauts in week 15, Rourke struggled to move the Lions' offence, but finished the first half with a rushing touchdown as the Lions trailed 19–10.
 Nonetheless, Rourke was benched and Adams started the second half as the Lions lost 33–17.
 Following a bye week, Rourke remained as the team's starter as he completed 22 passes out of 36 attempts for 264 yards and six carries for 30 yards and two rushing touchdowns in the team's 32–29 overtime loss to the Hamilton Tiger-Cats.
 After a convincing victory over the Calgary Stampeders, he threw for 200 yards and two interceptions in the team's 39–8 loss to the Saskatchewan Roughriders.
 Rourke compiled a 3–5 record as a starter in 2024 before the Lions returned to Adams as the starter for the team's final regular season game and playoff loss to the Roughriders.
 Adams was traded to the Stampeders shortly after the season ended with Rourke as the undisputed starter for the 2025 season.

-On September 19, 2025, in a game against the Calgary Stampeders, Rourke set the single-season passing record by a Canadian player when he surpassed Russ Jackson's 3,641 yards thrown in 1969.